 Megacity Mobility grapples with these challenges by addressing transportation policy, planning, and facilities in a multimodal context.
-It discusses innovative short- and long-term solutions for meeting the current and future mobility needs for the world’s most dynamic cities by addressing the influence of urban land use on mobility, 3D spiderweb transportation planning, travel demand management, multimodal transportation with flexible capacity, efficient capacity utilization driven by new technologies, innovative transportation funding and financing, and performance-based budget allocation using asset management principles.
-It discusses emerging issues, highlights potential challenges affecting proposed solutions, and provides a road map to achieve sustainable mobility in the 21st century for policymakers, planners, and transportation professionals.
+It discusses innovative short- and long-term solutions for meeting current and future mobility needs for the world’s most dynamic cities by addressing the influence of urban land use on mobility, 3D spiderweb transportation planning, travel demand management, multimodal transportation with flexible capacity, efficient capacity utilization driven by new technologies, innovative transportation funding and financing, and performance-based budget allocation using asset management principles.
+It discusses emerging issues, highlights potential challenges affecting proposed solutions, and provides policymakers, planners, and transportation professionals a road map to achieving sustainable mobility in the 21st century.

 Table of Contents

 2 New perspectives of urban transportation decision-making